hmdall/hackathon_uis/README.md

 ## Dataset
-Data set contains 2 columns
+Dataset contains 2 columns

-Load_data: KWH
+* Load_data: KWH
-Temprature: outside temprature of the area in Celsius
+* Temprature: outside temprature of the area in Celsius